aschmiedeke/gbtdocs/docs/how-tos/general_guides/point-focus.rst

 .. [#] It is not recommended to observe with Argus during the day.

-:numref:`tab-peak-focus` lists wind limits using default DSS parameters.
+:numref:`tab-peak-focus-recommendations` lists wind limits using default DSS parameters.
 You may wish to alter some parameters in the DSS to better suit your observing requirements.
 For example, pointing may be relaxed for extended sources (i.e. set :math:`\theta_{src}>0` in the DSS), or more tightly constrained (a value of :math:`f_{max}=0.14` in the DSS assures no more than 5% flux uncertainty due to tracking errors).
 You may request changes to DSS control